You don't need to nuke every shot to stand a chance of posting low scores.

 They either have a burning desire to drive a par-4 or want to get as close to the green as possible in two shots on a par-5.
 There's nothing wrong with wanting more power and trying to add yards - it has its benefits - but it is very important to remember that both those decisions can lead to trouble.

 Before trying to drive a par-4 or going for a par-5 in two shots, evaluate the risk and reward associated with each shot.

-In the furthest forward pic of me, poor course management has left me a 40-yard bunker shot - one of the toughest shots in golf.
+In the picture above, I have played the hole two different ways.
+With the first shot, I was overly aggressive which left me a 40-yard bunker shot - one of the toughest shots in golf.
 The chances of getting the ball up and down successfully are pretty slim.

-However, in the nearer picture, good course management has left me in an ideal position in the fairway.
+However, with the second shot, good course management has left me in an ideal position in the fairway.
 From this position I can attack the flag with confidence and hopefully get the ball up and down.